 But which one is right for you?
 The original Surface Pro 7 was released in October 2019 (when we reviewed it), and after three years Microsoft released the updated Surface Pro 7 Plus in January 2021.
 But the 7 Plus was released as a more 'business' option, and Microsoft has limited its availability through specific business sites like Verizon, meaning you're less likely to be able to pick up a discounted 7 Plus at Best Buy or Amazon.

 Scroll further down to find out more about the differences between the Surface Pro 7 and the 7 Plus, and all the best deals on both the models right now.
-Or check out the best Surface Pro 8 prices that we can find.
+Or check out the best Surface Pro 8 prices if you want the latest Microsoft tablet experience, or find the lowest Surface Pro 6 prices if you want a great deal.

 Surface Pro 7 vs 7 Plus: similarities and differences